svenvc/blog/2025-09-03-control-pharo-server.md

 Systemd will make sure our service is started automatically when the system boots, and keeps running, restarting it when needed.

+Note that this is a generic solution for any Pharo Smalltalk server/service process, it just happens to be running a Zinc HTTP Components's server demo, but it could really be anything at all.